nichsedge/digital-garden/content/Read/Goodreads/Zero to One Notes on Startups or How to Build the Future.md

 ---
-title: "Zero to One: Notes on Startups, or How to Build the Future"
+title: 'Zero to One: Notes on Startups, or How to Build the Future'
-author: "Peter Thiel"
+author: Peter Thiel
-date: "2020/08/23"
+date: '2020-08-23'
+tags:
+- book
 ---

 # Zero to One: Notes on Startups, or How to Build the Future